whitead/molbloom/README.md

 ```

-If it returns `True` - it may be purchasable.
+If it returns `True` - it may be purchasable with estimated error rate of 000335.
 If it returns `False` - it is not purchasable.
-Reference is ZINC20 October batch.
+Reference is ZINC20 October 2021.
 Add `canonicalize=True` if your SMILES are not canonicalized.